raulsoutelo/Variable-elimination-algorithm/README.md

 variables) would be n*2^(k), being n the number of variables and k the maximum size of the factor created before marginalizing.

-Choosing the right ordering to eliminate the variables to eliminate is also a NP-hard problem.
+Unfortunately, choosing the right ordering of the variables to eliminate is also a NP-hard problem.
 In practice, there are heuristics that give reasonably good performance.
 In this implementation, I have used the Min-neighbors policy that consists of choosing the variable with less dependent variables.
-Since after combining factors, the new factor is not a probability distribution anymore, I consider a Markov Network (undirected) and calculate the dependent variables as the ones that share any factor.
+Since after combining factors, the new factors are not probability distributions anymore, I consider a Markov Network (undirected graphical model) and calculate the dependent variables as the ones that share any factor.